 Secondly, breaking a Memorandum of Agreement can lead brokers and other people involved in the agreement to a bad taste in their mouths.
 As a buyer or seller, if you allow your real estate agent to negotiate a price and you’ve come up with a Memorandum of Agreement, your agent is likely expecting the deal to come to fruition shortly.

-As you’ve probably gathered by now, a Memorandum of Agreement template is pretty straightforward.
-It is no more than a summary of a proposed transaction that outlines the terms agreed upon up to this point.
+As you’ve probably gathered by now, a Memorandum of Agreement template is pretty straightforward, and it is no more than a summary of a proposed transaction that outlines the terms agreed upon up to this point.

 Not much data is included in the document, making it easy for both sides to fill out and understand before the lawyer’s jargon gets too involved.